Horowitz family

-From the 16th-century and onward, the family dominated the Prague community and formed marriage alliances with other prestigious families.
-They later spread out to Eastern European communities and produced numerous rabbis and communal leaders.
+From the 16th century and onward, the family dominated the Prague community and formed marriage alliances with other prestigious families.
+They later spread out to Eastern European communities, and produced numerous rabbis and communal leaders.
 Following the rise of the Haskalah, the family produced several writers of the Enlightenment, scholars, musicians, and scientists.

 Origins

-The Horowitz family preserved a tradition that R. Joseph HaLevi of Hořovice was originally from Girona, Spain and was a direct paternal descendant of R. Zerachiah HaLevi of Girona.
-R. Zerachiah himself was a descendant of the Yizhari family of Girona who claimed paternal descendant from Heman the Singer who as the grandson of the Prophet Samuel who in part was a direct paternal descendant of Yizhar son of Kehath son of Levi, who is the eponymous ancestor of the Yizhari family of Girona.
+The Horowitz family preserved a tradition that Joseph HaLevi of Hořovice was originally from Girona, Spain, and a direct paternal descendant of Zerachiah HaLevi of Girona.
+Zerachiah HaLevi traced his lineage to the Yizhari family of Girona; he asserted paternal descent from Heman the Ezrahite, the grandson of the Biblical prophet Samuel.
+Heman, in turn, was a direct paternal descendant of Yizhar, the son of Kehath, who was the eponymous ancestor of the Yizhari family of Girona.

-The Horowitz family have traditionally had an affinity to their patriarch, the Prophet Samuel such as R. Shmuel Shmelke Horowitz of Nikolsburg (1726–1778) who famously said on his deathbed "You should know that my soul is that of the Prophet Samuel.
+The Horowitz family has traditionally maintained a connection to its patriarch, the aforementioned Samuel.
+This connection is exemplified by Shmuel Shmelke Horowitz of Nikolsburg (1726–1778).
+On his deathbed, he is recorded to have declared, "You should know that my soul is that of the Prophet Samuel.
 Proof of this is that my name, like the prophet's, is Samuel.
 The prophet was a Levi, and so am I. The Prophet Samuel lived to be 52 years, and I am today 52 years old.
 Only the prophet was called Samuel, but I have remained Shmelke."

 Early history

-With the growth of the Jewish community in Prague and the Bohemian Diet passing land rights reform in 1501, allowing for more real estate in the city to be built and owned by Jews, the Horowitz family sold their holdings in Hořovice and moved to Prague in the early 16th century, taking on the Horowitz surname.
+As the Jewish community in Prague expanded and the Bohemian Diet enacted land rights reform in 1501, permitting increased Jewish ownership of real estate in the city, the Horowitz family opted to sell its holdings in Hořovice.
+Consequently, in the early 16th century, they relocated to Prague and adopted the Horowitz surname.

-R. Joseph of Hořovice's son, R. Aaron Meshullam Horowitz, built the Pinkas Synagogue in Prague and had eight children who later became the foundation of the Horowitz family.
-Members of the family such as R. Shabtai Sheftel Horowitz (1565–1619) and R. Isaiah Horowitz (1555–1630) later left Prague and settled in the Polish–Lithuanian Commonwealth with the latter, R. Isaiah, holding rabbinic posts in Dubno and Ostróg, finally settling in Tiberias where he died thus sparking a kabbalistic revival in sixteenth-century Palestine.
+Joseph of Hořovice's son, Rabbi Aaron Meshullam Horowitz, constructed the Pinkas Synagogue in Prague and had eight children; the children would later form the foundation of the Horowitz family.
+Some family members, including Shabtai Sheftel Horowitz (1565–1619) and Isaiah Horowitz (1555–1630), eventually left Prague and established themselves in the Polish–Lithuanian Commonwealth.
+Isaiah held rabbinic roles in Dubno and Ostróg before settling in Tiberias.
+He died in Tiberias; he sparked a kabbalistic revival in sixteenth-century Palestine.

-R. Isaiah was a disciple of R. Moses Isserles and thus helped to spread his Talmudic approach throughout Europe with many members of the Horowitz family marrying members of the Isserles family.
-R. Isaiah authored the work Shenei Luḥot HaBerit, which later become a principle work of European Kabbalah.
-His son R. Shabbethai Horowitz (1590–1660) was a prominent talmudist and rabbinic figure in Ostroh, Fürth, Frankfurt am Main and Vienna.
+Isaiah, a disciple of Moses Isserles, played a key role in spreading Isserles' Talmudic approach across Europe.
+Connections between the Horowitzes and Isserles grew as members of the Horowitz family married those from the Isserles family.
+Isaiah authored the work Shenei Luḥot HaBerit, which later become a principle work of European Kabbalah.
+His son, Shabbethai Horowitz (1590–1660), was a prominent Talmudist and rabbinic figure in Ostroh, Fürth, Frankfurt am Main, and Vienna.